This post may include affiliate links; see our disclosure policy.

 - Whisk: In a medium saucepan, whisk the eggs, sugar, lime juice, and lime zest.

-- Heat: Apply medium heat and cook, stirring constantly and slowly with a spatula, for 2 to 3 minutes until the mixture starts to thicken into a yogurt-like consistency.
-This happens at a temperature between 160°F and 170°F. Avoid simmering or overcooking, which will result in a lumpy texture.
+- Heat: Apply medium heat and cook, stirring slowly and constantly with a spatula, for 2 to 3 minutes until the mixture thickens to a yogurt-like consistency.
+This happens at a temperature between 160°F and 170°F. Avoid simmering or overcooking, as this can result in a lumpy texture.

-- Add butter: Immediately remove from the heat and whisk in the butter until the butter is melted.
+- Add butter: Immediately remove from the heat and whisk until melted.

 - Chill: Transfer the lime curd to a container and press plastic wrap onto the surface to prevent a skin from forming.
 Refrigerate for at least 2 hours until the curd is chilled.